lgreco/DataStructures/CrossWords/src/README.md

 ## You.
 Can.
 Do.
 This.

 You withstood uniquely memorable circumstances to enrich your skills and further your education.
-You defied a pandemic and the gloom it brought, and you plowed ahead with your endeavors for learning, satisfying your curiosity, discovering a few things about data structures and in doing so you also inspired me to be a better teacher.
+You defied a pandemic, and the gloom it brought, and you plowed ahead with your endeavors for learning, satisfying your curiosity, discovering a few things about data structures and in doing so, you also inspired me to be a better teacher.

 You can *easily* do this assignment!